engineerpranav/engineerpranav/README.md

 - 👋 Hi, I’m Pranav Purohit
 - 👀 - I'm a Full Stack Web Developer skilled in MERN stack who focuses on writing clean, elegant and efficient code.

-- 🌱 I’m currently learning Mern Stack at Masai School
+- 🌱 I’m currently learning MERN Stack at Masai School
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...